ReallySecureShell/Simple_Encryption_Setup/README.md

 ## In-Depth Operation

 The following subsections will discuss the inner workings of the script.
 This information is provided to help the user replicate and improve upon the existing code.
+Be aware that the following code is only detailing the core functionality of the script.

 ### Auto Detect Partition Table Type